kalistamp/ph_fish/MAIL/Gophish.md

 ### Sending Profile:

 This is referring to who the email is going to be coming from, This could be something like ``I.T.
-Administrator```, or `company support```, or anyone who you choose to impersonate
+Administrator```, or `company support```, or anyone who you choose to impersonate.

+Whatever you choose, this identity is being spoofed by whatever domain we just obtained earlier